json-schema-org/json-schema-spec/PROCESS.md

 ### Compliance
-An implementation is compliant with a given release if it implements all of the required stable behaviors defined in that release.
+An implementation is compliant with a given release if it implements all of the required stable behaviors in that release.
 Experimental behaviors are not required to be considered compliant, but implementing them is highly encouraged.
 An implementation that implements behaviors that are not compatible with the given release is considered compliant only if those behaviors are disabled by default.

-Because releases are compatible, expressing support for a given release implies support for all previous releases (excluding "draft" releases).
+Because releases using this process are compatible, expressing support for a given release implies support for all previous releases (excluding "draft" releases).
 Support for previous releases might have limitations if an implementation chooses not to support a deprecated behavior.

 ### Deprecation
-Stable behaviors MAY be marked as "deprecated".
-Implementations are expected to support these behaviors to maintain backward compatibility and schema authors should migrate away from using these behaviors.
+Behaviors MAY be marked as "deprecated".
+Implementations are expected to support stable deprecated behaviors to maintain backward compatibility and schema authors should migrate away from using these behaviors.